Your time-saving tool for drafting family law agreements

 - quickly access a wide-range of clauses to fit your client’s situation

 - understand the tax considerations when advising on specific arrangements for a family law agreement

-- new or revised sample clauses, including those treating obligations of parents:
+- new and revised sample clauses, including those treating:

 CLEBC Legal Editor